mdespinoza/bank_sql/README.md

-> When using MYSQL note that you may need to run this command to connect to the DB: ALTER USER 'username'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password!';
+> When using MYSQL note that you may need to run this command to connect to the DB if you are using SQLTOOLS in VS Code: ALTER USER 'username'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password!';

 <img src="images/vs_code_photo.png">